paulsump/futurama_quiz/README.md

 You can run dartdoc on the code.

+I tested out a dark mode at the last minute, but bottled it 'cause it just started to look a bit to gamey!
+I'd need a bit more time to get that looking 'right' (as in like Futurama).

+I never got around to adding a more Futurama like font.
+I always try to reduce dependencies, it wasn't worth the risk.

 ## Bugs

 - ListView drag gesture doesn't work in landscape on Biography e.g. Zoidberg.